mlgarchery/focus/README.md

 ![Apk Analyzer app](imgs/photo_2026-02-02_00-42-42.jpg)

-If this matches our "Certificate" hash, the app is 100% genuine.
+If it matches, the app is 100% genuine.

-(If you have the Android SDK installed, you can use apksigner: `apksigner verify --print-certs app-release.apk` instead of using the Apk a)
+(If you have the Android SDK installed, you can use apksigner: `apksigner verify --print-certs app-release.apk` instead of using the Apk Analyzer app)

 ## Installation